Is a Correction Looming Ahead for Rite Aid Corporation (RAD)

-Rite Aid Corporation (NYSE:RAD) went up by 6.59% from its latest closing price compared to the recent 1-year high of $15.62.
-The company’s stock price has collected 9.88% of gains in the last five trading sessions.
-Barron’s reported on 04/14/22 that Rite Aid Stock Is Soaring.
-The Outlook Impresses Investors.
+Rite Aid Corporation (NYSE:RAD) went down by -2.30% from its latest closing price compared to the recent 1-year high of $13.50.
+The company’s stock price has collected 1.80% of gains in the last five trading sessions.
+The Wall Street Journal reported on 01/09/23 that Rite Aid CEO Heyward Donigan Leaves

 Is It Worth Investing in Rite Aid Corporation (NYSE :RAD) Right Now?